asmuth/clip/README.md

 Documentation
 -------------

-You can find the full FnordMetric Documentation at http://fnordmetric.io/
+You can find the full documentation at http://fnordmetric.io/

 Contributions